msu-cmse-courses/cmse495-SS24/0310-ASSIGNMENT_MVP_Presentation_Storyboard.md

 # 1. Storyboarding

-For this project milestone you will make a "[storyboard](https://en.wikipedia.org/wiki/Storyboard)" for your second video that will provide a beta demo of your project.
+For this project milestone you will make a "[storyboard](https://en.wikipedia.org/wiki/Storyboard)" for your second video that will provide a Minimum Viable Product Demo of your project.
 This video will be shared with your project sponsor so we would like it to look professional and polished.
 Feel free to make a copy of your previous storyboard and build off it.
 Cleaver teams can even reuse some of the video components.

 A storyboard helps in planning a video and makes sure you keep in your time frame.
 Typically a storyboard is a series of images or drawings which include the following components: